Virtual prayers: Rice students celebrate religious holidays under lockdown

 Editor’s Note: Daniel Schrager is a senior sports writer for the Thresher.

 [4/15/20 1:50 p.m.]
-The story was updated to accurately reflect Yeluri’s moving history and frequency of visiting temple.
+This story has been updated to more accurately reflect Yeluri’s moving history and frequency of visiting temple.

 More from The Rice Thresher